 Summary: Why You Should Pay Less Than $4000 for a New Electric Bike

-Thanks to the immense and ever-growing variety of electric bikes, very few people should need to spend more than $4000 on the perfect e-bike for them, especially if they’re a beginner rider.
+Thanks to the immense and ever-growing variety of electric bikes, you shouldn’t need to spend more than $4000 on the perfect e-bike, especially if you’re a beginner rider.
 Even then, you should be able to find a good quality one with the features you want in the $1200-$3000 range.

 Since most buyers will find a bike in this price range, I’ve included a list of e-bikes to check out that’ll work for most riders since they’re hybrid or commuter: